baby feeding self with spoon

 The best spoons for promoting independence are short, with a chubby handle and a shallow bowl.

-ezpz Tiny Spoon (2 Pack in Coral) - 100% Silicone Baby Spoon for Baby Led Weaning + Purees - Baby Spoons for 6 Months+
+ezpz Tiny Spoon (2 Pack in Coral) - 100% Silicone Baby Spoon for Baby Led Weaning + Purees - 6 Months + - Designed by a Pediatric Feeding Specialist - Baby Essentials & Baby Gifts

 I also really like this spoon and fork set by Grabease.
 They fit really nicely in chubby baby and toddler hands.